electrikmilk/cherri/CONTRIBUTING.md

 - Commits and changes should be one-to-one, as in, every commit should correlate to a major change in your contribution.
   However, don't make commits for every little thing.
 Most minor pull requests can contain only one commit.
 - Wrap commit messages at 72 characters.
-- No periods at the end of commit message titles.
-Only capitalize the first word of a commit message title.
+- No periods at the end of commit message titles
+- Only capitalize the first word of a commit message title.
 - Optionally, add your copyright to the top of files you have changed or added in the same style as the rest of the project.

 ## Cross-platform development policy